DavisVaughan/globals/revdep/problems.md

 *   checking package dependencies ...
 ERROR
     ```
-    Packages required but not available:
+    Packages required but not available: 'nlmixr2', 'nlmixr2est'
-      'collapsibleTree', 'nlmixr2', 'nlmixr2est'

     Package suggested but not available for checking: ‘xpose.nlmixr2’